5 Winter Weather Hazards Pocono Homeowners Should Know

 5. Leaving a Vacant Home Unheated

-Plenty of homes around Lake Wallenpaupack, Lackawaxen, and Lake Ariel sit empty for stretches of the winter.
-Shutting the heat off entirely looks like the cost-effective move, but extreme cold puts real strain on the structure and systems, and the repair bill usually dwarfs whatever you saved on the gas bill.
-Frozen pipes in the Poconos is no fun!
+Plenty of homes around Lake Wallenpaupack, Lackawaxen, and Lake Ariel sit empty for long stretches of the winter.
+Shutting the heat off entirely seems like a smart, cost-effective move, but extreme cold puts real strain on the structure and systems of your home, and the eventual repair cost will dwarf whatever you saved on the electric or fuel bill.

 An unheated house invites the freeze-thaw and pipe problems already covered, plus a few that are specific to letting a home go cold and then reheating it.
-Wide indoor temperature swings intensify the natural expansion and contraction of the structure, which over time shows up as gaps in flooring, cracked drywall seams, and warped trim around windows and doors.
+Wide temperature swings intensify the natural expansion and contraction of the home’s structure, which over time shows up as gaps in flooring, cracked drywall seams, and warped trim around windows and doors.
 And when a very cold house gets heated again, condensation forms on walls, windows, and inside wall cavities, which feeds hidden mold and contributes to ice damming up at the roofline.
+Additionally, modern appliances are not designed for extreme temperature changes.

 Best practice for a vacant or seasonal home: